felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 It was my current manager (and mentor!)
 Mathieu Frenette who showed me a "tool" that I would be using for the rest of my life.
-It is a way of holding books that reminds us that our goal is to learn.
-I call it the *book suplex*, but I also give it other fun names like the inverse fold, or the broken spine grab.
+It is a way of holding books that reminds us that **our goal is to learn**.
+I call it the book suplex, but I also give it other fun names like the inverse fold, or the broken spine grab.
 Here is what it looks like:

 {{< figure src="/img/book-suplex.jpg" position="center" caption="Suplex that book, even if it's a hardcover!" >}}